marvinobig/computing-hardware-through-time-hd/README.md

 ## Features
 - Admin user accounts to access admin dashboard
 - CRUD on computing hardware listings through admin dashboard
-- Filtering of posts by year, manufacturer, category and status
+- Filtering of posts by year, hardware type and status
 - Search for hardware by name
 - Database input sanitization using prepared statements.
 - Asynchronous updates without a page reload.